 The difference between e-Invoicing and Digital Invoicing

-The invoice process has continued to change because of the ever evolving technology environment.
-Keeping on top of these changes can help improve business productivity and efficiency, while reducing costs, security threats and maximising revenues.
+The invoice process has continued to change because of the ever-evolving technology environment.
+Keeping on top of these changes can help improve business productivity and efficiency while reducing costs, and security threats and maximising revenues.

 “Research reports around 20% of invoices today are sent to the wrong person and 30% contain incorrect information – delaying payment.” – notes Kate Carnell (ASBFEO).

-E-Invoicing uses communication formats which are readable by different accounting systems, making the process fully automatic, saving time and money for businesses.
+e-Invoicing uses communication formats that are readable by different Accounting systems, making the process fully automatic, and saving time and money for businesses.

 “Research shows it costs $30.87 to process a paper invoice, $27.97 per PDF invoice and only $9.18 per e-Invoice; a significant saving.”

 When finding a new Accounting system or invoicing method, it is important to recognise whether e-Invoicing is part of the services included.

 “Around 1.2 billion invoices are exchanged in Australia every year; the potential benefit to the Australian economy in switching to e-Invoicing is $28 billion over 10 years,” Ms Carnell said.
 It is these benefits that e-Invoicing brings which can have a positive impact on any business as well as the Australian economy.
 That is why it has captured the attention and is finding traction around the country. e-Invoicing is the new and safest way to send and receive invoices, and will soon be commonly used by businesses at large.